 Greengill House, built in 1825, is a handsome stone farmhouse on the edge of Morland village in the rolling Eden Valley.
 It is an ideal base for the Lake District, Pennines, Dales and Hadrian's Wall, only 12 minutes from M6 junctions 39 and 40.
-The Eden Valley is ideal cycling country, and there are attractive local walks.
-The house has two double letting bedrooms, one en-suite, plus second bathroom.
-Comfortable sitting room with log burning stove connected to modern kitchen, cosy dining room, and large utility room.
+The Eden Valley is perfect cycling country, and there are attractive local walks.
+The house sleeps 6 in three letting bedrooms, two with king size beds, one double, one en-suite, plus second bathroom.
+One king size bed can be split into two singles.
+Stunning new "Orangery" extension with folding sliding door glass wall which opens onto terrace and Pennine view.
+Big skylights and oak beamed roof, stone fireplace with woodburner, boarded oak floor with rug, two sofas and one armchair, antique furniture, original paintings, 40" flatscreen TV with Freeview, Ruark audio with DAB radio and CD player.
+Dining room for 6/8 opens onto fully equipped kitchen.
+Large utility room.
 Off-road parking, and secure bike store.
 Private garden looks over to Pennines.

 |Nearest beach||Silloth 60 km|

 |Nearest travel links||Nearest airport: Manchester, Liverpool, Glasgow, Leeds, Newcastle 150 km, Nearest railway: Penrith 10 km|